alexi-o/petfinder-api/readme.md

 I also plan to have this deployed onto a Heroku server so that the app is public and useable.

-The map begins to stay with the user as they scroll down but quickly stops.
+The map begins to stay with the user as they scroll down but quickly stops